 For Technical Assistance please email: Safeschoolsprogram@doe.mass.edu

-The Safe Schools Program manages a Massachusetts GSA Advisor Listserv, which can be accessed by emailing firstname.lastname@example.org.
+The Safe Schools Program manages the Massachusetts GSA Advisor Listserv .
+Requests to join the listserv can be sent to: .
+Safeschoolsprogram@doe.mass.edu

 Important LGBTQ Resources